AZheng1234/AZheng1234.github.io/StockX/README.md

 <img src="./Images/ER Diagram.png">

 ### To briefly explain the ER diagram, the main entities to take into account are the buyers, sellers, and the products.
+### NOTE: Not all columns will appear on the diagram as it does not include foreign keys.

 #### The Auction entity is the associative entity created by the relationship between the 3 main entities.